 The Gulf Coast of Mississippi has 62 miles of beautiful coastline with a variety of wonderful historic cities to explore, each with a different personality and charm.
 Visitors can discover a variety of shopping, museums, and art galleries.
 The Gulf Coast is popular for the wide variety of delicious foods from all over the world: savory cuisine, fresh Gulf seafood, and surprising international delights.

-The Gulf Coast Heritage Tours Project is designed for those who want to enjoy the rich history and cultural diversity of the Gulf Coast.
+The Gulf Coast Heritage Information Center is designed for those who want to enjoy the rich history and cultural diversity of the Gulf Coast.

 The information listed will educate and connect you to our beautiful heritage areas and our people who have passed down their ideas, customs and traditions, from one generation to the next.
 Tours will include cultural, historical, recreational, and scenic resources.
 Tours will focus on historic places and buildings, cultural identities, art galleries and museums, and natural resources.